Love you Croatia but you really suck right now.

 All was going well.
 In December our landlord told us he would rent the apartment to us for at least another year.
 We shook hands on it.
 We then invested in a new stove and bed.
 We also started taking some online courses to learn Croatian.

 The first negative news we received was when talking to our lawyer about our 2nd Temporary Stay and prospects for Permanent Residency.
-I wrote about that here.
-We decided that the requirements for Permanent Residency were too onerous – we still wanted to travel and while we love Croatia the idea of being limited to 2 months of travel per year for the next 5 years was too restrictive.
+We decided that the requirements for Permanent Residency in Croatia were too onerous – we still wanted to travel and while we love Croatia the idea of being limited to 2 months of travel per year for the next 5 years was too restrictive.

 Fine, we said.
 We won’t work towards Permanent Residency.
 But that doesn’t stop us from keeping our apartment as a base.
 Our goal was to maintain the apartment while renting it out to tourists when travelling.